Introduction / History

 * Scripture Prayers for the Majhwar in Bangladesh.

 * Pray for the Holy Spirit to give the Majhwar people teachable and understanding hearts.

-* Pray for a strong movement of the Holy Spirit will bring entire Majhwar families into a rich experience of God’s blessing.
+* Pray for a strong movement of the Holy Spirit to bring entire Majhwar families into a rich experience of God's blessing.

 * Pray for Majhwar families to be drawn by the Holy Spirit to seek forgiveness, and to understand the adequacy of Christ's work on the cross.